Meet the Chiefs

 Dr. Donsky has been a valued member of the Lakeridge Health Department of Diagnostic Imaging since 2005.
 Previously, Dr. Donsky has served as Department Chief from 2011-2013 and has served as the legacy lead previously for Ultrasound and CT.

-Interim Chief of Emergency Medicine and Medical Director, Emergency Medicine Program
+Chief and Medical Director for Emergency Medicine

 Dr. Nadia Ismiil